Gets or sets the outer margin of a FrameworkElement.

 Negative values for margin dimensions are permitted, but should be used with caution (and be aware that negative margins can be interpreted differently by different class layout implementations).
 Negative margins typically clip the content of the object in that direction.

-Non-integral values for margin values are technically permitted, but should typically be avoided.
+Non-integral values for margin values are technically permitted, but should generally be avoided and are typically rounded by the default layout rounding behavior.
+See Layout Rounding.